BigBigDoudou/otoroshi/README.md

 instance.message = [nil]
 ```

-The `default` option permit to define a default value, only on initialization if the key is not passed.
+The `default` option permits to define a default value, only on initialization if the key is not passed.

+In case property is an array, it applies on the value itself, not on each element.

 ```ruby
 class Example